 The Pediatric Epilepsy Surgery Program, led by Dr. Abel, is the only center in the region able to provide comprehensive epilepsy surgery evaluation and performs > 120 epilepsy surgeries each year.
 A comprehensive pre-surgical evaluation, using state-of-the-art neuro-imaging and electrophysiology resources, is performed to identify the specific site in the brain causing seizures and to determine its relationship to important functional areas of the brain.
-Patients with focal epilepsy can be treated with the full range of treatment options including lesionectomy, cortical resection, lobar resection, or hemispheric disconnection-—with or without a period of direct cortical recordings (i.e. SEEG or subdural grid electrodes) to elucidate epileptic cortex.
+Patients with focal epilepsy can be treated with the full range of treatment options including lesionectomy, cortical resection, lobar resection, or hemispheric disconnection—with or without a period of direct cortical recordings (i.e. SEEG or subdural grid electrodes) to elucidate epileptic cortex.
 The surgical epilepsy program is equipped with both a ROSA robot and O-Arm intraoperative CT scanner, which enables frameless robot-assisted SEEG implantation.
 Approaches are tailored to minimize the use of craniotomies when possible.
 A large proportion of patients are treated with MR-guided laser ablation.
 Direct cortical modulation with responsive neural stimulation (RNS) is also available when the seizure focus involves eloquent cortex.
-For children with drug-resistant multi-focal or generalized epilepsy, all available palliative procedures are available including MR-guided laser callostomy, traditional callosotomy, vagal nerve stimulation, and deep brain stimulation.
+For children with drug-resistant multi-focal or generalized epilepsy, all available palliative procedures are available including MR-guided laser callostomy, traditional callosotomy, vagus nerve stimulation, and deep brain stimulation.
+Recently, a multidisciplinary epilepsy surgery clinic was started which provides streamlined, comprehensive evaluation of children with drug-resistant epilepsy for surgery.